 All media credentials are authorized and issued by the host or NCAA media coordinator.
-The NCAA provides credentials for all final championship sites.
-PDF templates are available for preliminary-round credentials if desired.
-Please contact Sahar Abdur-Rashid (srashid@ncaa.org) or Jenn Rodgers (jrodgers@ncaa.org) for more information.
+The NCAA provides credentials for all final championship sites and selected preliminary rounds sites.
+Hosts should contact the NCAA media coordinator or championships manager to confirm who will produce credentials for preliminary sites.
+PDF templates are available for preliminary round credentials if desired.
+Please contact Jenn Rodgers (jrodgers@ncaa.org) for more information.
 If you are producing your own credentials, the "Conditions Placed on Use of Credentials" should be placed on the back of all credentials.
 That text, located at NCAA.com/credentialterms, should also be visible at credential pickup.

-Following is a sample of the types of credentials that can be produced, if applicable:
+The following is a sample of the types of credentials that can be produced, if applicable:

-- All Access For event management-type people who need access to every area, including game surface. - Event Management For event management staff who does not need all access (based on space and demand, it may not be necessary to produce an event management and an all access pass). - Media For members of the media to provide them access to press areas (press box, media room, interview room, locker rooms (postgame only). - Participant For student-athletes, coaches, equipment managers (essentially anyone in the official travel party). - Photo For still photographers and television camera operators (if the contest is not going to be televised) to allow them access to appropriate areas [playing surface, locker rooms (postgame only), press box and media room]. - SID For sports information directors of the participating teams (may allow access to media areas and locker rooms as needed). - Television Network If the game is going to be televised by ESPN, Turner Sports, etc., those entities should have their own credential to allow them to specific places such as the truck compound.
+- All-Access For event management-type personnel who need access to every area, including game surface. - Event Management For event management staff who do not need All-Access. - Media For members of the media to provide them access to press areas (press row/box, media room, interview room, locker rooms (postgame only). - Participant For student-athletes, coaches, equipment managers (essentially anyone in the official travel party). - Photo For still photographers and television camera operators (if the contest is not going to be televised) to allow them access to appropriate areas [playing surface, locker rooms (postgame only), press box and media room]. - SID For sports information directors of the participating teams (allows for access to media areas and locker rooms as needed). - Television Network If the game is going to be televised by ESPN, Turner Sports, etc., those entities should have their own credentials to allow them to specific places such as the truck compound.